Standards for retrofitting sustainably

 Your choice of materials also has an important role to play in retrofitting sustainably.
 “Choose an insulation which has come from natural sources,” suggests Bob Prewett of Architecture firm Prewett Bizley.
 “That’s gonna lower embodied carbon and when it’s dismantled at some point in the future at the end of the building’s life, it won’t cause a lot of environmental damage.”

-Image: Zetland house in Manchester was one of the UK’s first properties to be responsibly retrofitted to meet Passivhaus Plus certifications.
+Zetland house in Manchester was one of the UK’s first properties to be retrofitted to Passivhaus Plus standards.
 Photo: Rick McCullagh

 Working with the experts